petlack/ts-retype/README.md

 Options:
-  -V, --version                      output the version number -c, --config [path]                load config - if no path provided, loads .retyperc from current directory. if not
+  -V, --version                      output the version number -c, --config [path]                load config - if no path provided, loads
+                                     .retyperc from current directory. if not
-                                     set, use default config -e, --exclude [glob...]            glob patterns that will be ignored -g, --init [file-path]             initializes with default config. if no path is provided, creates .retyperc in the current directory -i, --include [glob...]            glob patterns that will be included in search -j, --json <file-path>             file path to export JSON report. if not set, does not export JSON.
+                                     set, use default config -e, --exclude [glob...]            glob patterns that will be ignored -g, --init [file-path]             initializes with default config. if no path is provided, creates .retyperc in the current directory -i, --include [glob...]            glob patterns that will be included in search
+  -j, --json <file-path>             file path to export JSON report. if not
+                                     set, does not export JSON.
-  -n, --noHtml                       if set, does not export HTML (default: false) -o, --output <file-path|dir-path>  HTML report file path - if provided with dir, create index.html file inside the
+  -n, --noHtml                       if set, does not export HTML -o, --output <file-path|dir-path>  HTML report file path - if provided with
-                                     dir (default: "./retype-report.html")
-  -h, --help                         display help for command
+                                     dir, create index.html file inside the dir -h, --help                         display help for command

 ```

 ### .retyperc